How To Leverage Your Social Media Insights To Grow Your Business

 However, before we get to all the best ways to leverage these insights, make sure you:

-Set social media marketing goals: what exactly do you want to achieve with your social media: more followers, reach, engagement, traffic?
+Set goals: what exactly do you want to achieve with your social media: more followers, reach, engagement, traffic?
 Be as specific as you can with your goals – the SMART goal-setting model is perfect for this – and set clear deadlines for them.
-By doing this, you’ll be better-equipped to calculate your social media return on investment (ROI) and understand whether your social media is helping you reach your overall business and marketing goals.
+By doing this, you’ll be better equipped to calculate your return on investment (ROI) and understand whether your social is helping you reach your overall business and marketing goals.

 Set KPIs: KPIs – short for key performance indicators – are the metrics that you’d use to find out whether you’ve reached your marketing goals.
-For example, if your goal was to generate more traffic from your social media, then your KPIs would be clicks from each social network you use, as well as your website traffic data.
-If your goal was to get more engagement, then you’d most likely need to monitor KPIs like likes, comments and shares.
-The reason why it’s important to establish these KPIs from the start is because you’ll then know exactly what metrics to monitor in order to calculate your social media ROI, as well as to find out whether you’ve reached your social media marketing objectives.
+For example, if your goal was to generate more traffic from social, then your KPIs would be clicks from each social network you use, as well as your website traffic data.
+If your goal was to improve engagement rate, then you’d most likely need to monitor KPIs like likes, comments and shares.
+The reason why it’s important to establish these KPIs from the start is that you’ll then know exactly what metrics to monitor in order to calculate your ROI, as well as to find out whether you’ve reached your social media marketing objectives.

-However, apart from leveraging your social media insights to evaluate your return on investment, you can also leverage them to improve your overall strategy and results from social media.
+However, apart from leveraging your social media insights to evaluate your return on investment, you can also leverage them to improve your overall strategy and results.

 1. Improve your social media content strategy